KusakabeShi/wireguard-go-vpp/README.md

 This will create an memif in the vpp and fork into the background.

-To connect to peers, just like original wireguard-go, use wireguard-tool
+To connect to peers, just like original wireguard-go, use wireguard-tool but use custom userspace implantation

+Remember to replace the path to real path
 ```
-export WG_QUICK_USERSPACE_IMPLEMENTATION=~/wireguard-go-vpp/wireguard
+export WG_QUICK_USERSPACE_IMPLEMENTATION=$HOME/wireguard-go-vpp/wireguard-go
 wg setconf wg0 /etc/wireguard/wg0.conf
 ```
 Root permission is not required but you need the read/write access at `/run/vpp/api/api.sock`, `/var/run/vpp-memif-wg` and `/etc/wggo-vpp`.
 Or you can change the path by environment variables.